TKprinz/Whack-a-Mole/README.md

-# WhackAMole made with Angular.
+# Whack A Mole - game made with Angular.